storesafe/cordova-sqlite-storage/README.md

 - In case a transaction function throws an exception, the message and code if present are reported by the plugin but *not* by (WebKit) Web SQL.
 - SQL error messages are inconsistent on Windows.
 - There are some other differences in the SQL error messages reported by WebKit Web SQL and this plugin.
-- `SELECT TYPEOF(?) as myresult` with integer SQL parameter argument value such as `0`, `101`, `-101`, or `1234567890123` (BIG INTEGER) returns `integer` in case of this plugin or `real` in case of (WebKit) Web SQL.
+- `SELECT TYPEOF(?) as myresult` with integer SQL parameter argument value such as `0`, `101`, `-101`, or `1234567890123` (BIG INTEGER) returns `integer` in case of this plugin on Android/iOS/Windows or `real` in case of (WebKit) Web SQL and this plugin on macOS.
 However integer values are stored correctly in columns with no type affinity in case of both (WebKit) Web SQL and this plugin.
 - Operations such as `SELECT ? as myresult` or `SELECT TYPEOF(?) as myresult` seems to treat `null`, `undefined`, INTEGER, REAL, +/- `Infinity`, and `NaN` parameter argument values like TEXT string values on Android in case the built-in Android database (`androidDatabaseImplementation: 2` setting) is used.
 However the plugin does seem to store and retrieve all such parameter argument values except for +/- `Infinity` values correctly on all platforms including Android with the `androidDatabaseImplementation: 2` setting enabled.

 <!-- END Deviations -->

 ## Known issues

-- iOS version does not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
+- iOS/macOS version does not support certain rapidly repeated open-and-close or open-and-delete test scenarios due to how the implementation handles background processing
 - As described below, auto-vacuum is NOT enabled by default.
 - The Android and Windows versions do not always handle four-byte UTF-8 characters emoji characters such as `\u1F603` (SMILING FACE, MOUTH OPEN) correctly ref: [litehelpers/Cordova-sqlite-storage#564](https://github.com/litehelpers/Cordova-sqlite-storage/issues/564).
 It is sometimes possible to store and retrieve such characters but certain operations hex conversions do not work properly with the default [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) database implementation.
 It is suspected that such characters would be stored incorrectly in the Android and Windows versions.
 This is not an issue in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`)
 - INSERT statement that affects multiple rows (due to SELECT cause or using TRIGGER(s), for example) reports incorrect rowsAffected on Android in case the built-in Android database used (using the `androidDatabaseImplementation` option in `window.sqlitePlugin.openDatabase`)
 - Memory issue observed when adding a large number of records due to the JSON implementation which is improved in [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (available with GPL or commercial license options)
-- Infinity (positive or negative) values are not supported on Android or iOS due to issues described above including a possible crash on iOS ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
+- Infinity (positive or negative) values are not supported on Android/iOS/macOS due to issues described above including a possible crash on iOS/macOS ref: [litehelpers/Cordova-sqlite-storage#405](https://github.com/litehelpers/Cordova-sqlite-storage/issues/405)
 - A stability issue was reported on the iOS version when in use together with [SockJS](http://sockjs.org/) client such as [pusher-js](https://github.com/pusher/pusher-js) at the same time (see [litehelpers/Cordova-sqlite-storage#196](https://github.com/litehelpers/Cordova-sqlite-storage/issues/196)).
 The workaround is to call sqlite functions and [SockJS](http://sockjs.org/) client functions in separate ticks (using setTimeout with 0 timeout).
 - SQL errors are reported with an INCORRECT error code (0) on Windows ref: [litehelpers/Cordova-sqlite-storage#539](https://github.com/litehelpers/Cordova-sqlite-storage/issues/539).
 In certain cases SQL errors are also reported with error code 0 on Android in case the built-in Android database is used (using the `androidDatabaseImplementation: 2` setting in `window.sqlitePlugin.openDatabase`).
 - Possible crash on Android when using Unicode emoji _and other 4-octet UTF-8_ characters due to [Android bug 81341](https://code.google.com/p/android/issues/detail?id=81341), which *should* be fixed in Android 6.x
 - Close/delete database bugs described below.
-- When a database is opened and deleted without closing, the iOS version is known to leak resources.
+- When a database is opened and deleted without closing, the iOS/macOS version is known to leak resources.
-- It is NOT possible to open multiple databases with the same name but in different locations (iOS version).
+- It is NOT possible to open multiple databases with the same name but in different locations (iOS/macOS).
 - Incorrect or missing rowsAffected in results for INSERT/UPDATE/DELETE SQL statements with extra semicolon(s) in the beginning for Android in case the `androidDatabaseImplementation: 2` (built-in android.database implementation) option is used.

 Some more known issues are tracked in the [open Cordova-sqlite-storage bugs](https://github.com/litehelpers/Cordova-sqlite-storage/issues?q=is%3Aissue+is%3Aopen+label%3Abug).